luk-str/Archive-Radio/README.md

 ## Contributing

-If you'd like to contribute, you can look through the current [issues](https://github.com/luk-str/Archive-Radio/issues) and find one you'd like to work on or just add your own I'll be verry happy to take your suggestions! ❤️
+If you want to contribute, you can either look through the current [issues](https://github.com/luk-str/Archive-Radio/issues) and find one you'd like to work on or just add your own.
+I'm very happy to take suggestions! ❤️

 Please create a separate branch for your work and add a pull request to the [develop branch](https://github.com/luk-str/Archive-Radio/tree/develop) once you're done.